Difference Between Test Plan, Test Strategy, Test Case, Test Script, Test Scenario And Test Condition

 Test Plan

-A Test Plan can be defined as a document that defines the scope, objective, and approach to test the software application.
-The Test Plan is a term and a deliverable.
+A Test Plan is a document that outlines the scope, objective, and approach for testing a software application.
+The Test Plan is a term used to describe a document that needs to be delivered.

-The Test Plan will be designed based on the requirements.
-While assigning work to the test engineers, due to some reasons one of the testers gets replaced by another one.
+Designing the Test Plan will be guided by the requirements.
+When assigning tasks to the test engineers, a replacement had to be made for one of the testers due to some circumstances.
 Here, the Test Plan gets updated.

-The Test strategy outlines the testing approach and everything else that surrounds it.
-It is different from the Test Plan, in the sense that a Test strategy is only a subset of the test plan.
-It is a hardcore test document that is to an extent generic and static.
-There is also an argument about at what levels test strategy or plan is used- but I really do not see any discerning difference.
+The Test Strategy outlines the testing approach and everything else that surrounds it.
+It differs from the Test Plan, in the sense that a Test Strategy is only a subset of the test plan.
+The document is both hardcore and somewhat generic and static.
+People argue about when to employ test strategy or plan – but I fail to see any significant variation.

 Example: The Test Plan gives information about who is going to test at what time.
-For Example, Module 1 is going to be tested by “X tester”.
-If tester Y replaces X for some reason, the test plan has to be updated.
+A designated “X tester will test module 1,” for instance.
+If tester Y replaces X, the test plan must be revised.

 Test Plan Document

 Test Plan is a document that provides complete information about testing tasks related to a Software Project.
-It provides details like Scope of the testing, Types of testing, Objectives, Test Methodology, Testing Effort, Risks & Contingencies, Release Criteria, Test Deliverables, etc. It keeps track of possible tests that will be run on the system after coding.
+It provides details like the scope of the testing, types of testing, objectives, test method, testing effort, risks & contingencies, release criteria, test deliverables, etc. It monitors the tests scheduled for execution after coding.

-The test plan is obviously set to change.
-Initially, a draft test plan will be developed based on project clarity at that time.
-This initial plan will get modified as the project progresses.
-Test team Manager or Test Lead can prepare the test plan document.
-It describes the Specifications and is subject to change based on the same.
+The test plan is subject to change.
+Initially, a draft test plan will be developed based on project clarity.
+This initial plan will be modified as the project progresses.
+The test team manager or test lead can prepare the test plan document.
+It describes the specifications and is subject to change based on the same.

 Test Plans can be of different types based on the stage of testing.
 Initially, there will be a master test plan for the entire project execution.
-Separate test plans can be created for specific testing types like system testing, system integration testing, user acceptance testing, etc.
+Testers have the option to create separate test plans for specific testing types like system testing, system integration testing, user acceptance testing, etc.

 Another approach is to have separate test plans for functional and non-functional testing.
 In this approach performance, testing will have a separate test plan.

 It is difficult to draw a clear format for the test plan.
-The test plan format may vary depending on the project in hand.
-IEEE has defined a standard for test plans which are described as the IEEE-829 test plan structure.
+The test plan format may vary depending on the project at hand.
+IEEE has defined a standard for test plans, which is described as the IEEE-829 test plan structure.

 Please find below IEEE recommendations for a standard test plan content: